naderfekry00/AirBnB_clone/README.md

-#AirBnB Clone
-#Description
-This project is a simplified version of the AirBnB web application, focusing on the development of a command-line interpreter (CLI) that can manage objects within the application.
+## Project Description

+This project is a simplified clone of Airbnb.
+It's a platform where users can list and book places to stay from their mobile phones or computers.
+The project is built using Python and includes a command interpreter for managing the application's data.

-Command Interpreter
+## Command Interpreter

-The command interpreter allows users to interact with the AirBnB clone from the command line.
-It supports various commands for managing objects such as creating, deleting, updating, and displaying instances of classes.
+The command interpreter is designed to manage the objects of our Airbnb clone.
+It's a console that allows us to perform CRUD operations: Create new objects, Retrieve data from objects, Update object's information, and Delete objects.

-#How to Start
+### How to Start

-To start the command interpreter, follow these steps:
+To start the command interpreter, navigate to the project directory and run the console.py file:

-Clone the repository to your local machine.
-Navigate to the project directory.
-Run the command ./console.py to start the CLI.
+bash
+./console.py

-How to Use
+### How to Use

-Once the command interpreter is running, you can use the following commands:
+Once the console is running, you can use the following commands:

-create: Create a new instance of a class.
+- create <class name>: Creates a new instance of <class name>.
-show: Display information about a specific instance.
-destroy: Delete a specific instance.
+- show <class name> <id>: Prints the string representation of an instance based on <class name> and <id>.
+- destroy <class name> <id>: Deletes an instance based on <class name> and <id>.
-all: Display information about all instances or all instances of a specific class.
+- all <class name> or all: Shows all instances of <class name> or all instances of every class.
-update: Update attributes of a specific instance.
-For detailed usage instructions and command syntax, refer to the documentation or use the help command within the CLI.

-#Examples
-Here are some examples of how to use the command interpreter:

-create User: Create a new user instance. show User 1234: Display information about the user with ID 1234. destroy Place 5678: Delete the place with ID 5678. all City: Display information about all city instances.

-#run and watch use nodemon for pycodestyle
-nodemon --exec "clear && pycodestyle consonsole.py" -e py
+- update <class name> <id> <attribute name> "<attribute value>": Updates an instance based on <class name> and <id> by adding or updating an attribute.

+### Examples

+bash
+$ ./console.py
+(hbnb) create BaseModel
+49faff9a-6318-451f-87b6-910505c55907
+(hbnb) show BaseModel 49faff9a-6318-451f-87b6-910505c55907 [BaseModel] (49faff9a-6318-451f-87b6-910505c55907) {'id': '49faff9a-6318-451f-87b6-910505c55907', 'created_at': '2022-03-22T14:00:00', 'updated_at': '2022-03-22T14:00:00'}
+(hbnb) update BaseModel 49faff9a-6318-451f-87b6-910505c55907 name "Betty" (hbnb) show BaseModel 49faff9a-6318-451f-87b6-910505c55907 [BaseModel] (49faff9a-6318-451f-87b6-910505c55907) {'id': '49faff9a-6318-451f-87b6-910505c55907', 'created_at': '2022-03-22T14:00:00', 'updated_at': '2022-03-22T14:00:00', 'name': 'Betty'}
+(hbnb) destroy BaseModel 49faff9a-6318-451f-87b6-910505c55907 (hbnb) show BaseModel 49faff9a-6318-451f-87b6-910505c55907 ** no instance found **
+(hbnb) quit